voltrondata-labs/2024-arrow-format-tutorial/README.md

 **Install the necessary packages**

-The code examples require numpy, pyarrow and [nanoarrow](https://github.com/voltrondata-labs/2024-arrow-format-tutorial.git), and JupyterLab (or alternative) to run the notebooks.
+The code examples require numpy, pyarrow and [nanoarrow](https://github.com/apache/arrow-nanoarrow), and JupyterLab (or alternative) to run the notebooks.
 We need the latest (not-yet-released) version of nanoarrow, but you can install that using the nightly wheels:

-    pip install jupyterlab numpy pyarrow
+    pip install jupyterlab numpy pandas pyarrow
     pip install --extra-index-url https://pypi.fury.io/arrow-nightlies/ --pre nanoarrow

 We recommend to create an environment, either with conda/mamba:

-    conda create -n arrow-tutorial python numpy pyarrow jupyterlab conda activate arrow-tutorial
+    conda create -n arrow-tutorial python numpy pandas jupyterlab conda activate arrow-tutorial
+    python -m pip install pyarrow
     python -m pip install --extra-index-url https://pypi.fury.io/arrow-nightlies/ --pre nanoarrow

 or create a virtual environment: